 Shuttle Drivers

-You should tip shuttle drivers in Mexico – around 20 pesos – especially if they’ve helped you with luggage.
+You should tip shuttle drivers in Mexico – around 20 or 50 pesos – especially if they’ve helped you with luggage.
 Basically, it’s normal to tip them.

 Hospitality